View related Skillshop training course

-These types of ads are blocked by default.
-You can choose to allow them:
+Ads from the following categories or sources are blocked by default.
+You can choose to allow them.

 - Restricted categories: Allow ads for alcohol and gambling/betting to appear, unless the categories have been disabled from your network.

 - Ad technologies: Control which ad technologies and video types are allowed on your inventory.
-Ad Exchange buyers are allowed to use many ad technology vendors that use tools such as ad servers, research technologies, and remarketing.
+Authorized Buyers are allowed to use many ad technology vendors that use tools such as ad servers, research technologies, and remarketing.

-- Block ads by user-based data: By default, all publishers allow Google Demand sources, including GDN and Display & Video 360, to show ads based on user interest categories and remarketing, and allow the use of non-signed in visitation information from their site to help create these interest categories.
-You can choose to block certain types of user-based settings.
+By default, Google Demand sources, including the Google Display Network (GDN) and Display & Video 360, are allowed to show ads based on user interest categories and remarketing.
+This feature also allows the use of non-signed in visitation information from sites to help create interest categories.

 On a network level, you can choose to opt out of either interest-based category ads (for non-signed in users) or remarketing ads.
 Learn more about blocking ads by user-based data.